Works on Paper Department: Recovery from vehicle accident

 During treatment, immersion washing

-Before treatment detail of the document after the fire and fireman’s ax
+Before treatment, detail of the document after the fire and fireman’s ax

 After treatment